jklymak/Phy426/docs/Assignments/Assignment05.md

 ### R3: Method of images

-Vortext interactions with a wall can be modeled using the method of images.
+Vortex interactions with a wall can be modelled using the method of images.
 What is the electrical equivalent?

 ## Assignment